MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/understanding-file-encoding.md

 The PowerShell extension interacts with scripts in a number of ways:

 1. When scripts are edited in VS Code, the contents are sent by VS Code to the extension.
-The [Language Server Protocol][] mandates that this content is transferred in UTF-8.
+The [Language Server Protocol][lsp] mandates that this content is transferred in UTF-8.
 Therefore, it is not possible for the extension to get the wrong encoding.
 1. When scripts are executed directly in the Integrated Console, they're read from the file by PowerShell directly.
 If PowerShell's encoding differs from VS Code's, something can go wrong here.
 1. When a script that is open in VS Code references another script that is not open in VS Code, the extension falls back to loading that script's content from the file system.
-The PowerShell extension defaults to UTF-8 encoding, but uses [byte-order mark][], or BOM, detection to select the correct encoding.
+The PowerShell extension defaults to UTF-8 encoding, but uses [byte-order mark][bom], or BOM, detection to select the correct encoding.

-The problem occurs when assuming the encoding of BOM-less formats (like [UTF-8][] with no BOM and [Windows-1252][]).
+The problem occurs when assuming the encoding of BOM-less formats (like [UTF-8][utf8] with no BOM and [Windows-1252][win1252]).
 The PowerShell extension defaults to UTF-8.
 The extension cannot change VS Code's encoding settings.
-For more information, see
+For more information, see [issue #824](https://github.com/Microsoft/VSCode/issues/824).
-[issue #824](https://github.com/Microsoft/VSCode/issues/824).

 ## Choosing the right encoding